The horrific crimes committed by Manson and the Manson family are described below.

 LAPD issued an arrest warrant for Watson, Kasabian, and Krenwinkel for their involvement in the Tate murders and their involvement in the LaBianca murders as well.
 Watson and Krenwinkel were apprehended in different states and Kasabian voluntarily yielded when she discovered the warrant for her arrest.
 Warrants were not made for Manson or Atkins because they were already in custody for unrelated crimes occurring at the ranches in Death Valley.

-It was discovered that Manson’s philosophy of the upcoming revelation was the true motive behind the killings.
-He claimed to his family that “Helter Skelter” was coming.
+Manson’s philosophy of the upcoming Apocalypse was the true motive behind the killings.
+He told his family that “Helter Skelter” was coming.
 According to Manson, Helter Skelter was the uprising of a racial war between “blackies” and “whiteys.”
 He would gain from the racial war by hiding himself and his family in a cave located in Death Valley until the “war” ended.
 He would facilitate this war by killing “whiteys” and implicating the African-American community with various acts such as disposing of the victims’ wallets in an area highly populated by African-American residents.

 On June 15, 1970, the Tate-LaBianca trial against Manson, Watson, Atkins, and Krewinkel began for seven counts of murder and one count of conspiracy.
 Van Houten was charged with two counts of murder and one count of conspiracy.
 Kasabian, in exchange for immunity, testified for the prosecution to explain the events that occurred during each vicious crime.
 Atkins had originally agreed to testify but retracted her statement.
 In the beginning of the trial, Manson was permitted by the court to act as his own attorney.
 However, after several violations of conduct, permission to represent himself was withdrawn.
 As a result, Manson carved an “X” on his forehead in objection to the withdrawn permission.